 what is a family violence intervention order?

-The new laws contain a number of requirements that Magistrates must adhere to when making decisions involving family violence.
+The laws contain a number of requirements that Magistrates must adhere to when making decisions involving family violence.
 The intention is that the public can expect consistency in outcomes when matters involving family violence come before the Magistrates Court.

 The Act contains a much wider purpose than was previously the case under Victorian law.
 The Act provides that the purpose of the new law is to: